tsumarios/blog/_posts/2022-09-10-hello-world.md

 **Welcome to my new blog!**

 <img src="https://avatars.githubusercontent.com/u/23482292" alt="Profile Pic" height="200">

-After a few attempts on understanding how to use Jekyll within Github Pages I managed to publish my blog (at least if you are seeing this, then it works!).
+After a few attempts on understanding how to use Jekyll within Github Pages, I managed to publish my blog (or at least if you are reading this, it means it works!).

 ## Why this blog?

-I decided to create a blog under my [main Website](https://tsumarios.github.io/) to:
+The decision to create a blog under my [main Website](https://tsumarios.github.io/) stems from a few key reasons:

-- avoid spreading posts all over different places;
+- *Centralisation* - to avoid scattering my posts across different platforms, I've brought them all together here;
-- gather my notes and resources in one place;
+- *Knowledge Hub* - this blog serves as a repository for my notes and resources, making them easily accessible;
-- hopefully share my knowledge and research with the community.
+- *Community Sharing* - the goal is to share my knowledge and research with the community.

+As a result, this blog will primarily feature **cybersecurity-related** articles, tutorials and resources.

 ### Stay Tuned

 The bootstrap phase includes the relocation of some articles of mine from other platforms into this blog.
 After that, more posts will be added with brand-new content, so consider subscribing to the [RSS feed](https://tsumarios.github.io/blog/feed.xml) if you don't want to miss anything.

-Feel free to follow me also on my socials to stay updated on new posts:
+Also, feel free to follow me on my socials to stay updated on new posts:

 - Mastodon: [tsumarios](https://infosec.exchange/@tsumarios)
 - Twitter: [tsumarios](https://twitter.com/tsumarios)